 At one time getting into the News Feed of your Facebook fans was free.
-While most expected to have to pay to build their base of fans (numbers), getting into the News Feed of those who had liked your Page was considered a given.
+Page owners expected to have to pay to build the number of people who liked their page (fans), but getting into the News Feed of those fans was considered a given.
 Not so today, and really, not so for several years now!

-If you’re not prepared to spend money to show up in the News Feed of your Facebook fans and others, should you even be on Facebook?
+The question is if you’re not prepared to spend money to show up in the News Feed of your Facebook fans and others, should you even be on Facebook?
+Probably not.

 While there is still a lot of talk about great content being enough to get you in front of your fans, it’s not enough.